Azaima-Asghar/Modeling-Probability-Of-Delinquency/README.md

 * Visual Studio Code
 * Microsoft Excel

-The acquisition data and the performance data are merged on common feature 'LOAN IDENTIFIER'
+The acquisition data and the performance data are merged on common feature 'LOAN IDENTIFIER'.

+We plan to get more satasets for mortgage and merge them as well down the road to include macro variables such as employment and unemployment.